paddytobias/paddytobias.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
 I am the eResearch Analyst employed by Intersect Australia, based at Deakin University, Melbourne.
 I have been in this role for almost three years, two and half of which was based at the University of New England, Armidale (NSW).
-I moved to Armidale from Melbourne in 2010 for PhD in the inter-disciplinary field of peace and conflict studies.
+I moved to Armidale from Melbourne in 2010 for PhD in the inter-disciplinary field of peace and conflict studies, and I now find myself back in Melbourne.
 My PhD focused on the [socio-cultural impacts of democratisation in Timor-Leste](https://osf.io/fmsnh/).

 [Read more about me here...](resume/about)